 ELD Solutions was established to provide any size of fleet from a single owner-operator to large carriers with simple methods to meet or exceed the ELD rule’s minimum standards.
 Customized solutions to enhance efficiencies range from basic compliance to a full line of features, including telematics, GPS tracking and IFTA accounting.
 The initial cost is $0 – with no upfront costs for a tablet device, power cord, case, ELD module, set-up or installation – with an opening monthly subscription fee, whether BYOD or a device supplied by the company.

 The ERoad ELD is certified on FMCSA’s registry and is designed with a driver-friendly display with data transfer capabilities for facilitating roadside enforcement and reducing administrative time and paperwork.
 The intuitive in-vehicle device stays in the vehicle and synchronizes with the engine to automatically record HOS, and it has a touchscreen to let drivers view, edit and add notes to their logs and easily present their record-of-duty status during roadside inspections.
 Drivers and fleet managers can monitor HOS records with summaries and reports of on-duty status, rests and resets; and fleet managers also can review and edit logs that drivers can accept on the in-vehicle display.
 The dedicated unit’s Software-as-a-Service platform also provides additional compliance and operational solutions, including fuel and weight-mile tax management, GPS tracking, geofencing, maintenance oversight and driver performance monitoring with retrospective event tools.
 The service includes a secure connection to ERoad’s web-based portal for users to access up-to-the-minute data, administer users, receive real-time notifications, send messages and view reports.
-The initial cost is $0 with a lease or $215 without one, with an ongoing monthly fee of $39 to $59 depending on selected options.
+The monthly cost is $35 to $60 depending on selected options.

 Gorilla Safety ELD